Lease vs Buy Calculator

 🟢 Buy

-What the car is worth at end of the lease term — used to fairly compare both options over the same period
+What is the bought car worth at the end of the comparable lease term, subtracted from your buy costs so both options are evaluated over the same timeframe

 🔵 Lease